Why You Shouldn't Rake Your Leaves This Fall

 What should I do with my leaves instead of raking them?

 Now, friend, you know I’m not just gonna leave you hanging there.
-Here are some eco-ideas to make use of those fallen leaves that don’t involve the local landfill.
+Here are some ways to make use of those fallen leaves that don’t involve the local landfill.

 Feed your trees.
-If you have trees or shrubs, rake up extra leaves and pile them around the base of your trees and shrubs - about 3- to 6-inches deep.
+Rake up your extra leaves and pile them around the base of your trees and shrubs — about 3- to 6-inches deep.
 The leaf layer will protect moisture levels and regulate the soil temperature.

 Pile the leaves into a garden bed.
 You don’t need to worry about shredding them here.
 Just add them to your garden bed to naturally decompose before the next planting season.